Canada Ranks 14th on Democracy Index 2024

 Why is Democracy Important?

-Stable and transparent governments are built on a strong foundation of civil rights and rule of law conducive to the creation and unrestricted operation of private businesses.
+Stable and transparent governments are built on a strong foundation of civil rights and the rule of law, conducive to the creation and unrestricted operation of private businesses.
 On the other hand, authoritarian regimes that suppress the rights and liberties of their population tend to have the opposite effect, limiting business opportunities for individuals and enterprises not owned by the state.

 While democracy isn't the only factor in determining good economic performance, it is integral in providing individuals and companies with the political stability and business environment required to build a foundation for steady growth and investment over the long term.